+Figure 3.17 Single Queue versus Multi-Queue NIC

-NOTE: We also have to take into consideration that currently the DPDK vRouter is unable to process correctly a multi queue vNIC which is configured with more queues than the number of polling and processing threads configured on the vRouter.
+NOTE You also have to take into consideration that the current DPDK vRouter is unable to process correctly a multi-queue vNIC which is configured with more queues than the number of polling and processing threads configured on the vRouter.

-Supported scenarios
+Supported Scenarios

 Contrail DPDK vRouter is able to collect DPDK virtual machines as well as Linux Kernel packet processing virtual machines.
 Likewise, a contrail Kernel vRouter is also able to collect both DPDK and non DPDK virtual machines.